DanishMohammedT/Oasis-Infobyte/network_security_threats_report.md.md

-#Common Network Security Threats
+##Common Network Security Threats

 ## Executive Summary

 This report surveys three major network security threats — **Denial of Service (DoS/DDoS)**, **Man-in-the-Middle (MITM)** attacks, and **IP-based spoofing** — explaining how they work, their real-world impacts, and practical mitigations.
-It draws on recent academic surveys and incident reports to provide defendable recommendations for network operators and system administrators. ([ResearchGate][1])
+It draws on recent academic surveys and incident reports to provide defendable recommendations for network operators and system administrators.

----

 ## Table of Contents